• Skip to primary navigation

 Oven Dehydrator Method

-• Arrange cut side up on a baking sheet.
-Optional: sprinkle very lightly with sea salt and or Italian seasoning.
-I highly recommend sprinkling sea salt and Italian seasoning on them, it makes them spectacular.
+• Sprinkle very lightly with sea salt and or Italian seasoning.
+I highly recommend sprinkling sea salt and Italian seasoning on them, it makes them extra spectacular.

 Notes